-I outline this in great detail in my Debunking PCOS course (sorry to go on about it, but it’s all right there for you spread out over 2 hours of entertainment value!)
+I outline this in great detail in my Debunking PCOS course (sorry to go on about it, but it’s all right there for you spread out over two hours of entertainment!)

-Specifically I outline my 5 steps to hormone balance, no mater what your situation; PCOS, PCO, Endometriosis, hormone imbalance, infertility – you name it, no matter what we still need to lay a solid foundation for our bodies to thrive.
-Here’s my top tips to get you started.
+Specifically, I outline my five steps to hormone balance, no matter what your situation – PCOS, PCO, Endometriosis, hormone imbalance, infertility – you name it.

-Heal your gut.
-The pill, medications, stress, sugar, gluten, modern living, you name it, it’s a culprit – all rob your body from essential flora and upset the guts ability to assimilate and absorb nutrients.
+The pill, medications, stress, sugar, gluten, modern living, you name it, it’s a culprit – all rob your body from essential flora and upset the gut’s ability to assimilate and absorb nutrients.
 This is a key factor in hormone imbalance.
 Starting here is a must.

-Sort out your Oestrogen.
-Since the issue for the most part is hormone regulation, external influences that lead to increased oestrogen levels will only worsen the condition.
-Toxins in our body products, cleaning products, haircare, washing detergent, water etc all contain a ‘beep’ load of toxins that mimic oestrogen
+Since the issue, for the most part, is hormone regulation, external influences that lead to increased oestrogen levels will make the condition worse.
+Toxins in our body products, cleaning products, haircare, washing detergent, water, all contain a ‘beep’ load of toxins that mimic oestrogen

 Nourish through diet and lifestyle.
 I’m not sure I can stress this enough.
 Diet and lifestyle is the cornerstone of your health.
 Fuel your body for wellness.
 It’s that simple.

-And a few more Q and A’s on the topic.
+A few more Q and As on the topic:

 Can the pill fix my PCOS or PCO?